Zenchiyu/advanced-formal-tools/logbooks/README.md

     - Adding more investors, multiplayer (maybe Turned-based stochastic game in PRISM-games)
     - etc.

-We modified the case study to introduce:
+We (S&T) modified the case study to introduce:
 ```
 module my_done_module
     is_done : [0..1] init 0;